 Enough is enough.

-NOAA just announced a severe storm warning for this weekend with good chances of freezing rain.
-Since Mother Nature isn’t being particularly kind to the Great Lakes this spring season, we’re voting to escape to Florida until after Memorial Day.
+The weather this year has been insane, and the more time goes on, the more it seems like we should learn to adjust to the tumultuous conditions.
+Since Mother Nature isn’t being particularly kind to the Great Lakes this season, we’re voting to escape to Florida until after Memorial Day.
 And if the weather wasn’t reason enough… there’s this:

 The popular Ladies, Let’s Go Fishing!
 University held its first class of the season on Feb.
 10 at Bass Pro Shops, Fort Myers, FL.
 Hosted by the nonprofit Ladies, Let's Go Fishing Foundation, the educational events offer classroom instruction, conservation, hands-on fishing activities, networking, a fishing experience from land and gifts.
 And they’ve got events planned through mid-June!